Updated December 6, 2023

 Over 300 figures, both sacred and secular, are included on the ceiling

-Part of what makes the Sistine Chapel so unique is the incredible scope of the work Michelangelo created.
+Part of what makes the frescoes of the Sistine Chapel so unique is the incredible scope of the work Michelangelo created.

 The ceiling is large, with over 12,000 square feet of surface to be painted.
 It's also a complex space, with pendentives (sail-shaped areas) in each corner, as well as the smaller triangular spaces, or spandrels, above each window.